-The course will be taught by Tim Shia, a musician, educator, jazz historian – and host of the new Saturday morning program Jazz is What? – who joined the JAZZ.FM91 team in 2015 to teach our Jazz Appreciation curriculum.
+The course will be taught by Tim Shia, a musician, educator, jazz historian – and host of the new Saturday morning program Jazz is What? – who joined the JAZZ.FM91 education team in 2015.

 Our listening audience is a hybrid of jazz connoisseurs and jazz newcomers who share one special thing in common, a love of JAZZ.FM91.Whether or not you’re well versed on the genre, Jazz 101: The Beginners Guide to Jazz has something for everyone.
 Our goal is to make listening more compelling by offering this series of lectures.

 The course will take place at JAZZ.FM91, in October and November 2018.

 For more information or to receive notification when new course dates are announced, please contact Michael Booth at 416-595-0404 x234 or email@example.com.